Admissions Supervisor Jessica Pena Uses Personal Experience to Support Future Military Students

 “Whether it is having the kids alone while your spouse is away, or not being able to attend a traditional school because of ‘permanent change of station-ing,’ there is always something you can do,” she said.
 “To anyone that has a military affiliation, whether you are a service member, spouse or dependent, getting an education can be difficult while in the military.
 CSU works hard to ensure that getting an education is easy, affordable and flexible so that you can,” she said.

-To learn more about the resources for military students or military spouses, visit ColumbiaSouthern.edu/Military.
+Learn more about the resources for military students or military spouses.